xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 -	Rejection of arbitrary constraints

-As I've reviewed the history of compiler construction, I've learned that virtually every production compiler in history has suffered from pre- imposed conditions that strongly influenced its design.
+As I've reviewed the history of compiler construction, I've learned that virtually every production compiler in history has suffered from pre-imposed conditions that strongly influenced its design.
 The original FORTRAN compiler of John Backus, et al, had to compete with assembly language, and therefore was constrained to produce extremely efficient code.
 The IBM compilers for the minicomputers of the 70's had to run in